QijingZheng/VaspPoscarMayavi/README.md

 ## Examples

-The following line shows the possible functions of the script:
+The following line shows the possible usage of the script:

 1. designate the input files by `-i POSCAR`
 2. make a 2x2x1 supercell by `-r 2 2 1`
 3. set the background color to black by `-bg 0 0 0`, where `0 0 0` is the RGB
-   triplet, each with value in [0,1]
+   triplet, each with value in [0,255]
 4. save the figure `-o out.png`.
 The output image format is determined by the suffix of the output file name.
 5. show the second vibration mode with arrows `-n 2`.
 The OUTCAR containing the